 High-order force constants for the masses

 hiPhive is a tool for efficiently extracting high-order force constants from atomistic simulations, most commonly density functional theory calculations.
-A detailed description of the functionality provided as well as an extensive tutorial can be found in the user guide
+A detailed description of the functionality provided as well as an extensive tutorial can be found in the user guide.
+Complete examples of using hiphive for force constants extraction can be found in the hiphive-examples repository.

 hiPhive is written in Python, which allows easy integration with countless first-principles codes and analysis tools accessible in Python, and allows for a simple and intuitive user interface.
 For example using the following snippet one can train a force constant potential:

-after wich it can be used in various ways, e.g., for generating phonon dispersions, computing phonon lifetimes, or running molecular dynamics simulations.
+after which it can be used in various ways, e.g., for generating phonon dispersions, computing phonon lifetimes, or running molecular dynamics simulations.

 hiPhive can be installed via pip:

-Note that hiPhive requires Python3 and invokes functionality from several external libraries including the atomic simulation environment, spglib and SymPy Please note that the dependency on scikit-learn is not enforced during installation via pip.
+hiPhive requires Python3 and invokes functionality from several external libraries including the atomic simulation environment, scikit-learn, spglib, SymPy, and trainstation.
 Please consult the installation section of the user guide for details.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.